Confidenceman02/django-elm/README_pypi.md

 ```

+> [!TIP]
+> The default Elm program we generated will fail to compile when performing the model changes above.
+> To help you understand why it failed you can run the `compile` command and experience first hand
+> the beauty that is an Elm compiler message.

 ## Elm resources

 - [Official Elm site](https://elm-lang.org/)

   You can find a wonderful introduction to Elm, as well as all the information required to start writing elm programs.
-  There is also an [online editor](https://elm-lang.org/try) to try out writing your own programs from scratch or from example programs.
+  There is also an [online editor](https://elm-lang.org/try) to try out writing your own programs from scratch or from
+  example programs.

 - [Elm community Slack](https://elm-lang.org/community/slack)